-Turning to Eku, Krele implored, "I am sure father is okay, but I think he remains outside with others.
-I do not see him.
-You are okay if I go find him?"
+Turning to him, Krele implored, "Eku I am sure father is okay, but I think he is still outside by the forest.
+With Uta and the others.
+I do not see them.
+You are okay if I go?"

 Eku clicked yes.